Slicings of parallelogram polyominoes: Catalan, Schr\"oder, Baxter, and other sequences: Schr oder slicings

 We claim that rules~\eqref{rule:newSchroeder} and~\eqref{rule:SchroederWest} produce the same generating tree.
 Indeed, replacing each label $(h,k)$ in rule~\eqref{rule:newSchroeder} by the sum $h+k$ of its elements immediately gives rule~\eqref{rule:SchroederWest}. \end{proof}

-It is not obvious that rule~\eqref{rule:SchroederWest} generalizes rule~\eqref{rule:Catalan}, ensuring that $\TSch$ contains a subtree isomorphic to $\TCat$.
-But this becomes clear with rule~\eqref{rule:newSchroeder}, which can be immediately seen to generalize rule~\eqref{rule:Catalan}, in the same fashion rule~\eqref{rule:BaxterMBM} does.
-Indeed, in rule~\eqref{rule:newSchroeder}, looking only at the productions $(2,1),(2,2),\ldots, (2,k-1),(h+1,k)$ and $(1,k+1)$ of a label $(h,k)$, and considering the second component of the labels, we recover rule~\eqref{rule:Catalan}.
+What is further interesting with rule~\eqref{rule:newSchroeder} is that rule~\eqref{rule:BaxterMBM} for Baxter numbers generalizes it and rule~\eqref{rule:Catalan} for Catalan numbers specializes it.
+Indeed, it is not obvious that rule~\eqref{rule:SchroederWest} generalizes rule~\eqref{rule:Catalan}, ensuring that $\TSch$ contains a ``canonical'' subtree isomorphic to $\TCat$ -- see generating trees depicted in Figure~\ref{fig:GeneratingTrees}.
+Yet this fact becomes clear with rule~\eqref{rule:newSchroeder}, which can be immediately seen to generalize rule~\eqref{rule:Catalan}, in the same fashion rule~\eqref{rule:BaxterMBM} does.

-What is further interesting with rule~\eqref{rule:newSchroeder} is that rule~\eqref{rule:BaxterMBM} for Baxter numbers generalizes it.
-In other words, it holds that: \begin{theorem} $\TSch$ is (isomorphic to) a subtree of $\TBax$. \end{theorem}

-Our proof of this theorem exhibits one subtree of $\TBax$ isomorphic to $\TSch$.
-We call this subtree ``canonical'', since it is obtained by mapping the productions in rules~\eqref{rule:BaxterMBM} and~\eqref{rule:newSchroeder} in the obvious way.